WHATS HOT

 False Result With a hCG Test Kit

-Although a false positive on a pregnancy test kit is rare, it’s something that happens from time to time and can be frustrating for women.
-There are, however, many issues that can cause a pregnancy test kit to show a misleading result.
-I can see where getting would be frustrating to a woman Before anyone relies on a home pregnancy test she should be made aware of some of the factors that can affect an accurate result.
+Although a false positive on a kit is rare, it’s something that happens from time to time and can be frustrating for women.
+There are, however, many issues that can cause a test kit to show a misleading result.
+I can see where getting would be frustrating to a woman Before anyone relies on a home test she should be made aware of some of the factors that can affect an accurate result.

 What Causes This